jphaugla/redisEnterpriseVault/README.md

 * output such as vault keys will be in ./terraform/ansible-gke/temp
 * Can control which terraform pieces are built using the variable in this file terrafrom/ansible-gke/gke-test/vars/main.yml
+* terraform destroy has issues.
+Manual deletion of gke cluster is often needed as destroy fails

 ### Run manually